Exhibitor Rules and Regulations

 Island spaces

-All island exhibit spaces 20’ x 20’ or larger must submit a booth layout for management and Fire Marshall approval by August 15, 2025.
-Plans can be submitted to Elaine McCubbin, VP, Meetings & Exhibitions at emccubbin@gi.org.
+All island exhibit spaces 20′ x 20′ or larger must submit a booth layout for Exhibit Management and Fire Marshal approval by July 31, 2026.
+Plans should be submitted to Elaine McCubbin, VP, Meetings & Exhibitions at emccubbin@gi.org.

 Booth Relocation